FluidForming Case Study: Appliance Prototyping

 Tooling reworking costs: $3,900.
 This includes simulation, consultation, tool redesign, tool re-cutting, and production.

-Part costs per piece: $80 per prototype.
+Total cost per part: $80 per prototype.

 NOTE: With FluidForming, quantity is not limited by tool search and the process can support marketing production and ramp-up production while permanent, high-volume tooling is created (as needed).